anton-bregolas/Tunetable/README.md

 ## TO DO:

 - Collect initial feedback, fix more bugs.
-- Complete accordion help menu with headers.
+- Make menu elements more accessible.
 - Brainstorm additional sorting options.

 ## DONE:

+[v.1.4]

++ Experimental: Accordion help menu with subheaders finished using grid transitions.
++ New, expanded help menu items added (accepted links, how to sort, how to save).
++ Adjusted transition durations, removed performance-killing table transition.

 [v.1.3]